 Here are the tops reasons we don’t travel with a short, witty, slightly sarcastic but very true answer.

 Because we spend money on stupid shit when we could be saving.
 A new iPhone takes priority over a flight.
 Why?
 Because we will look cooler.
-Don’t get paid enough money at the job?
+Don’t get paid enough money at your job?
 Please tell me why there’s a new car in the driveway then, or why you go out for drinks every weekend, or how you afford to get your hair and nails done every month…

 Eh hem… Yeah.
 And our country is the most peaceful place on earth where bunnies and unicorns run around handing out lollipops and kisses all while singing kumbaya under a rainbow.
 No bad guys here!